-The final stage in the Scoping Phase has included the capturing of responses from I&APs on the Draft Scoping Report.
-This Final Scoping Report is the report on which the decision-making environmental Authorities provide comment, recommendations and acceptance to undertake the EIA Phase of the process.
-It has been made available to DEAT and DEA&DP, as well as Heritage Western Cape (by specific request).
+The final stage in the Scoping Phase will entail the capturing of responses from I&APs on the Draft Scoping Report in order to refine this report.
+It is this final report upon which the decision-making environmental Authorities provide comment, recommendations and acceptance to undertake the EIA Phase of the process.